 Should you wish to attempt to catch your own food, we have a fishing rod that we will gladly lend out.

-We recommend and encourage our guests to bring indoor shoes, as this will help keep the premises as clean as possible.
+We recommend and encourage our guests to bring indoor shoes.

-Summer time: We have a couple of barbecue grills available for use, weather permitting.
+Summer time: We have a couple of barbecue grills available outdoors, weather permitting.

 Wintertime: the hill up to the house is short but steep, and during winter, it can get slippery.
 We sand the road if necessary, but it may be wise to use ice cleats on your shoes.